savonet/book/streaming.md

 ```

 because the source `s` should belong to the clock used by `stretch` and the
 clock of `stretch`.
-When we thing about it the reason is clear: we are trying to
+When we think about it the reason should be clear: we are trying to
 add the source `s` played at normal speed and at a speed slowed down twice.
 This
 means that in order to compute the stream `o` at a given time _t_, we need to
 know the stream `s` both at time _t_ and at time _t/2_, which is forbidden